 Although it was during the Warring States in the 4th Century BC when two men named Shi Shen and Gan Shi created the first armillary sphere, it had to wait until the East Han dynasty, a man called Zhang Heng built China’s first water-power based sphere to visually illustrate Chinese cosmological theory.

-According this theory, the cosmos is like an egg, with celestial layers wrapped the Earth core.
-While the Earth is made of earth, celestial layers are filled with water, and the water is supported by qi – the info energy.
+According to this theory, the cosmos is like an egg, with celestial layers wrapped around the Earth core.
+While the Earth is made of earth, celestial layers are filled with water, and the water is supported by qi – the info-energy.